Ocean County Jail, NJ

 • Desktop visitors must download GTL VisBridge and run the Internet Visit Tester at least 10 minutes before the visit.

-• ViaPath/Telmate states that voice and image data from communications are recorded and stored and that using the services constitutes consent to that collection.
+• ViaPath/Telmate's privacy notice says voice and image data from communications are recorded and stored and that using the service constitutes consent.

-• Accepting a phone call placed from an incarcerated individual via ViaPath/Telmate allows the vendor to obtain your phone location for 60 minutes unless you decline.
+• Accepting a phone call placed from an incarcerated individual via ViaPath/Telmate gives the vendor permission to obtain your phone location for 60 minutes unless you decline the call.

 Sending Money

-• The facility does not accept money orders or checks for deposits.
+• Ocean County Jail does not accept money orders or personal checks for inmate accounts.

-• Do not send cash through the U.S. mail for an inmate—Ocean County Jail reiterates that cash mailed in is not accepted.
+• Do not send cash through the U.S. Mail to Ocean County Jail.

 Based on official sources and community feedback.
 Learn how we verify